jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

   - **Auditing**: tracks subjects and records when they access objects, creating an audit trail in one or more audit logs
   - Auditing provides accountability
 - 5.2.4 Session management
-  - Session management processess help prevent unauthorized access by closing unattended sessions; developers commonly use web frameworks to implement session management, allowing devs to ensure sessions are closed after they become inactive for a period of time
+  - Session management processes help prevent unauthorized access by closing unattended sessions; developers commonly use web frameworks to implement session management, allowing devs to ensure sessions are closed after they become inactive for a period of time
   - Session management is important to use with any type of authentication system to prevent unauthorized access
   - Desktop/laptops: recommendation to use screensavers, although modern OSs have timeout/lock features
   - Secure online sessions should terminate after a timeout period